 5. Plan Meals

 People who don’t camp often are always surprised by how much food you go through when you’re sleeping out under the stars.
 There’s just something about being outside that makes you hungry.
 So don’t let hangriness ruin your trip – have loads of supplies, both healthy snacks and emergency meal ingredients (think nuts, cereal bars, bags of pasta and jars of pasta sauce).

-Before you hit the campsite, know what you’ll be doing regarding meals every day.
+In the run-up to your camping holiday, plan what you’ll be doing regarding meals every day.
 This could be part of your bonding time, with each child getting a chance to plan and cook a meal on their assigned day for the entire family.
 Don’t forget to pack all the utensils, herbs and spices you’ll need to prepare that meal.

-Some campgrounds will supply meals for you, this is a great bonus and can free up time.
-But make sure you’ve got the snacks covered!
+Some campgrounds will have restaurants or food trucks, which make for a nice change and can free up time.
+But make sure you’re covered for emergencies!

 6. Be Flexible

-I know that for most of this article we’ve been extolling the virtues of planning ahead, and while that’s important, it’s also important that you retain a certain amount of flexibility.
+We’ve been extolling the virtues of planning ahead and, while that’s important, it’s also important to retain some flexibility.

-Things are going to come up.
-Nature will wash out your plans one day.
-On another day, a tour you were planning to take will be cancelled but an adventurous hike will be added.
+Things are going to come up: Nature might wash out your plans one day.
+On another day, a tour you were planning to take might be cancelled but an adventurous hike added.

 Decide which of your planned moments (like a set hour for family time) are set in stone and be prepared for flexibility around the others.
 Great adventures and memorable moments almost always start from taking a wrong turn.